carlosgimenes/Training-Duolingo/Frases.md

 Alex usually wakes up at about 7 a.m. = Alex normalmente acorda cerca de 7 da manhã.
 All museums are closed today? = Todos os museus estão fechados hoje?
+All of my friends liked that movie. = Todos os meus amigos gostaram daquele filme.
 All of the trains are fast. = Todos os trens são rápidos.

 An important subject. = Uma matéria importante.